faruqem/todolist/README.md

 6. Mongoose ODM (Object Data Modeling) library
 7. Bootstrap 4
 8. Initial site was generated using Express applcation generator
+9. Angular CLI was used to create initial Angular project
-9. Packages and dependencies are managed using node package manager
+10. Packages and dependencies are managed using node package manager
-10. HTML5, CSS3 and JavaScript
+11. HTML5, CSS3 and JavaScript
+12. TypeScript
-11. Various other npm packages.
+13. Various other npm packages

 ## How to Test (Production Server):
 1. Browse URL: http://165.227.45.199:8787/

-    <strong>Testing the Angular (End-User) Interface:</strong>
+    <strong>Testing the Angular (End-User/Client) Interface:</strong>
     1. Homepage  displays current task list showing task description & assignee, and option to create a new task.
-    2. Use the "Add a new task" option to create a new task.
+    2. Use the "Add a New Task" option to create a new task.
 As soon as a new task is created it will be shown in the task list at the bottom.
     2. Each task list on the home page has a "View Details" link next to it.
-Clicking on the this link will take you to the task detail page where you can see all the fields.
+Clicking on the this link will take you to the "Task Details" page where you can see all the fields.
-    3. Clicking on the "Edit Task" button on the details page will take you to the task update page where you can update task desciption and assignee.
+    3. Clicking on the "Edit Task" button on the details page will take you to the "Edit Task" page where you can update a task's desciption and assignee.
 To update the start and end date, and also to delete a task, you need to go to the "Admin" interface.

     <strong>Testing the Express (Admin) Interface:</strong>
-    1. Click on the "Admin" menu from the Angular interface will take you to the Admin interface made with Express.
+    1. Click on the "Admin" menu from the Angular interface.
+This will take you to the Admin interface made with Express.
 It will show all the task list on the Admin home page.
-    2. Use the "Update" and "Delete" link on the right side of each task to update or delete a task.
+    2. Use the "Update" and "Delete" link next to each task to update or delete a task.
 Any change will be reflected in the task list displayed on the Admin home page.
     3. If an operation (update or delete) is successful, a success message will be displayed.
-    4. All operations consumes REST APIs.
+    4. All operations consume REST APIs.
     5. While in the admin interface, click on the "Home" menu item to go back to Angular/End-User interface (site's main home page) or "Admin-Home" menu item to go back to the admin's home page.
     6. Use the "Test APIs" sub-menu from the top menu bar to test the REST APIs.
     7. Create a New Task: Fill up the task form (at least provide "Description") and then click "Create New" button.
 Use "Read All" button to check the new task.